hytechcamps/js-workshop/WebpageChallenges.md

 ```

 ## CSS Challenge: Button Color
-1. At the bottom of the CSS section, make some new lines
+1. At the bottom of the CSS, make some new lines
 1. Create a new ruleset for "button" by adding `button` `{` and `}`
     - This will mean that all styles apply to each `button` HTML element
 1. Within the brackets, add a new declaration: `background: yellow;`